LauraAmabili/SimulatoreSistemiElettorali-1/Docs/Design/Lanes.md

 + Starting point of the lane
 + End point of the lane
 + For each endpoint the list of associated representatives

+The function start_lane must return a list of the candidates receiving a proposal.